bklavet/Alexa-yun-pi-garagedoor/README.md

 This was a great way to work with two technologies I don't know much about.
 Raspberry pi, and Arduino.
 This project could be modified to do many different things.*

-*Where do we go from here?
-I would like to find a way to have Alexa read a twitter feed.
-I think if it could, We could also have the Yun post it's current status to a twitter account.
-Allowing Alexa to respond to a door status question by reading the latest twitter post.
+*So the next step is to figure out a way to have alexa check the status of the door.
+It would be nice to be able to ask if the door is closed as of right now, I am not sure how this could be added.
+I think it would have to come from the Arduino side of things, a sensor would be easy to add, but after that, I don't know

-IF anyone can add that to this that would be wonderful!
+IF anyone can add that to this... great!